outfox/.github/profile/README.md

 Everything we make is released under libre, free open source licenses.
 Most of the code is written in C#.

-## ... overcome ⤜complexity⤏ in game dev!
+## ... reducing ⤜complexity⤏ in game dev!
 We're a rag-tag, non-profit assemblage of passionate contributors crafting a couple of small, unique game development libraries that do things creatively, quickly, and without weighing you and your codebase down.

 ## ... come ⤜contribute⤏ to fun technology!